Application Overview for Psychologist Applications

 - Electronically by the educational institution or its contracted third-party distributor to [email protected], or

 - By mail or delivery service directly from the education institution to the Board's office.

 - Applicants may also mail or drop off an official transcript if it is in its original, sealed envelope.
 Opened transcripts cannot be accepted as official.

-When an application is received in the Board's office, Board staff must review all answers and all documents that have been received for that application, and determine if all materials needed have been received.
+When an application has been submitted to the Board's office, Board staff must review all answers and all documents that have been received for that application, and determine if all materials needed have been received.
 This is the administrative review stage of the application process and may take a significant amount of time, depending on the complexity of the application.
 Multiply that by the number of applications received each week, and you'll understand why applicants cannot submit an application and expect Board staff to give them a comprehensive update in a matter of days.

 Please be aware that staff has up to 100 applications open in various stages of completeness at any given time, and applications and documentation are processed in the order they are received.
-It may take up to 30 days, due to a record number of applications being received and several other factors.
+It may take up to 30 days to complete the initial assessment of the application due to a record number of applications being received and several other factors.